 Within these categories there is potential for local conflict between different users and between users and owners.

-Strutt & Parker is able to effectively assist land owners and managers with rights of way issues, proposed diversions (for example, for crime prevention or protection of a site of special scientific interest) and defending claims for new paths.
+Strutt & Parker is able to effectively assist land owners and managers with public rights of way issues, proposed diversions (for example, for crime prevention or protection of a site of special scientific interest) and defending claims for new paths.

 North of the border, the legal position is very different, but Strutt & Parker is equally well placed to protect our Scottish clients' interests within the access provisions of the Land Reform (Scotland) Act 2003.